bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 is that ConvNets can be scaled to have more capacity in three broad network dimensions shown in Figure 2:

-* **Wider**: In the context of ConvNets, this corresponds to more channels per layer (vs. more neurons in a fully connected layer).
+* **Wider**: In the context of ConvNets, this corresponds to more channels per layer (analogous to more neurons in a fully connected layer).
 * **Deeper**: Deeper means more convolutional layers.
 * **Higher Resolution**: Means using higher resolution inputs (e.g. 560x560 vs. 224x224 images).